Gentleman's Relish: Uses

 Gentleman's Relish is traditionally eaten very thinly spread on slices of hot buttered white-bread toast, either on its own, or with cucumber or "mustard and cress" sprouts.
 It can also be added to minced meat for a different-tasting cottage pie or to the mixture for fish cakes, potato cakes and croquettes.
-Alternatively it can be melted into scrambled eggs or be used as a topping for jacket potatoes.
+Alternatively, it can be melted into scrambled eggs or be used as a topping for jacket potatoes.
 It is an ingredient in the dish Scotch woodcock.

 Variations

-Elsenham Quality Foods also make a similarly packaged product, Poacher's Relish, which is made from smoked salmon, butter, spices and lemon zest.
+Elsenham Quality Foods also make a similarly packaged product, Poacher's Relish, from smoked salmon, butter, spices and lemon zest.
 Both types of relish are sold in plastic containers (pictured), and in more expensive but reusable and decorative traditional ceramic pots.
-Since 2008 a third variation, Angler's Relish, made from smoked mackerel, salted butter, lemon juice, vinegar, spices and other ingredients was introduced in commemorative packaging to mark the 180th anniversary of John Osborn's original creation.
+Since 2008, a third variation, Angler's Relish, made from smoked mackerel, salted butter, lemon juice, vinegar, spices and other ingredients, was introduced in commemorative packaging to mark the 180th anniversary of John Osborn's original creation.
 Both are also usually eaten on toast or savoury biscuits, in common with the original recipe.